tduretz/MDOODZ7.0/README.md

 - `SetBCVx` describes the type and value of the Vx point.
 Must be implemented.
 Pre-made functions from mdoodz library can be used: `SetPureShearBCVx`, `SetSimpleShearBCVx`, `SetPureOrSimpleShearBCVx` (depends on `shear_style` input parameter)
 - `SetBCVz` describes the type and value of the Vz point.
 Must be implemented.
 Pre-made functions from mdoodz library can be used: `SetPureShearBCVz`, `SetSimpleShearBCVz`, `SetPureOrSimpleShearBCVz` (depends on `shear_style` input parameter)
 - `SetBCPType` describes the type of the Pressure Boundary conditions point.
 Default one is `-1`
 - `SetBCT` describes the Temperature Boundary type and value.
-Must be implemented if `model.isthermal == 1`
+Must be implemented if `model.thermal == 1`
 - `SetBCTNew` describes the Temperature Boundary type and value on 1d boundary array.
-Must be implemented if `model.isthermal == 1`.
+Must be implemented if `model.thermal == 1`.
 Will be deprecated

 # How to build and run MDOODZ7.0?